divyanshu-26/Passenger-Counter/README.md

 # Passenger-Counter
- Counting the number of passengers enter into the station
+ Counts the number of passengers entering the station.